wmatthew/matthews_web/eleventy/projects/clones-tile-a-square.md

 ---
 layout: layouts/base.liquid
-title: Clones Tile A Square
+title: Clones Tile A Rectangle
 eleventyNavigation:
-  key: Clones Tile A Square
+  key: Clones Tile A Rectangle
   parent: Investigations
-permalink: polycube/clones/tile/a/square/
+permalink: polycube/clones/tile/a/rectangle/
 tags:
   - investigation
 ---
 # {{title}}

+Tile a rectangular board with these:

+{% include piece3d, key:"PLR", color:1, size:"small" %}

-## Premise
+## Rules
-Puzzle: you are given N identical polycubes and asked to tile a square board of size B.
 * Each piece must touch the board.
 * The board must be completely covered (no gaps, no spillover outside the boundaries)
 * Pieces in the same orientation can't touch (at face, edge or corner)
+* No overhangs: pieces may not extend over empty space or other pieces.

-For what pieces and values B, N is this a good puzzle?
+We can vary the number of pieces N and the board shape B. For what values of B and N is this a good puzzle?

-## Configuration

-{% include constraints constraints:constraints-templates.Clones_Tile_A_Square %}

-...

-{% include constraints constraints:constraints-library.Clones_Tile_A_Square_Simple_rect4x4_T %}

-## Pieces
+## Orientations

-Here's the piece you start with.
-We'll examine 1-25 of these.
+Here are the three overhang-free faces:

-{% include piece3d, key:"PLR", color:1, size:"small" %}
+{% include piece3d, transform:"N1", key:"PLR", color:1, size:"small", caption:caption %}

-Here are the three valid faces:

 {% include pieceElevation, key:"P", color:1, size:"small" %}

+{% include piece3d, transform:"A3", key:"PLR", color:1, size:"small", caption:caption %}
 {% include pieceElevation, key:"L", color:1, size:"small" %}

+{% include piece3d, transform:"W3", key:"PLR", color:1, size:"small", caption:caption %}
 {% include pieceElevation, key:"R", color:1, size:"small" %}